Wudang Mountains: History

-For centuries, the mountains of Wudang have been known as an important center of Taoism, especially famous for its Taoist versions of martial arts or Taichi.
+For centuries, the mountains of Wudang have been known as an important center of Taoism, especially famous for its Taoist versions of martial arts or tai chi.

-The first site of worship—the Five Dragons Temple—was constructed at the behest of Emperor Taizong of Tang.
+The first sacred site—the Five Dragons Temple—was constructed at the behest of Emperor Taizong of Tang.
 Further structures were added during the Song and Yuan dynasties, while the largest complex on the mountain was built during the Ming dynasty (14th–17th centuries) as the Yongle Emperor claimed to enjoy the protection of the god Beidi or Xuantian Shangdi.
 During the Ming Dynasty, 9 palaces, 9 monasteries, 36 nunneries and 72 temples were located at the site.
 Temples regularly had to be rebuilt, and not all survived; the oldest existing structures are the Golden Hall and the Ancient Bronze Shrine, made in 1307.
 Other noted structures include Nanyang Palace (built in 1285–1310 and extended in 1312), the stone-walled Forbidden City of the Taihe Palace at the peak (built in 1419), and the Purple Cloud Temple (built in 1119–1126, rebuilt in 1413 and extended in 1803–1820).
 Today, 53 ancient buildings still survive.

 On January 19, 2003, the 600-year-old Yuzhengong Palace at the Wudang Mountains burned down after accidentally being set on fire by an employee of a martial arts school.
 A fire broke out in the hall, reducing the three rooms that covered 200 square meters to ashes.
 A gold-plated statue of Zhang Sanfeng, which was usually housed in Yuzhengong, was moved to another building just before the fire, and so escaped destruction in the inferno.

 Association with martial arts

 At the first national martial arts tournament organized by the Central Guoshu Institute in 1928, participants were separated into practitioners of Shaolin and Wudang styles.
 Styles considered to belong to the latter group—called Wudangquan—are those with a strong element of Taoist neidan exercises.
-Typical examples of Wudangquan are Taijiquan, Xingyiquan and Baguazhang.
-According to legend, Taijiquan was created by the Taoist hermit sage Zhang Sanfeng, who lived in the Wudang mountains.
+Typical examples of Wudangquan are tai chi, xingyiquan, Bajiquan and baguazhang.
+According to legend, tai chi was created by the Taoist hermit sage Zhang Sanfeng, who lived in the Wudang mountains.

 Wudangquan has been partly reformed to fit the PRC sport and health promotion program.
 The third biannual Traditional Wushu Festival was held in the Wudang Mountains from October 28 to November 2, 2008.